 Group in centre of photo: Dr Bill Inglis; Ian Bird; Prince Charles.

-Her Royal Highness, The Princess of Wales opened the Gannochy National Tennis Centre of The University.
+Diana, Princess of Wales opened the Gannochy National Tennis Centre of The University.
 She then went on to open the Wolfson Laboratory of Aquatic Biotechnology, which was a major laboratory extension to the Institute of Aquaculture in May 1991, equipped with the most up to date technology for genetic research.
 She was introduced to members and friends of the Institute of aquaculture.

 In the photograph are, left to right: Prof Niall Bromage; Princess Diana; Prof Brendan McAndrew; Prof Ronald Roberts, Director of Institute of Aquaculture